-- Nationally, Humana has been in the health care business since 1961. - Locally, Humana Medical Plan has been in existence since 1987. - Humana is a for profit corporation which is publicly traded on the New York Stock Exchange (NYSE).
+- Nationally, Humana has been in the health care business since 1961. - Humana is a for profit corporation which is publicly traded on the New York Stock Exchange (NYSE).

-If you want more information about us, call 1-800-4HUMANA, or write to the Plan at P.O.
-Box 14602, Lexington, KY 40512-4602.
-You may also visit our website at http://feds.humana.com.
+If you want more information about us, call 1-800-4HUMANA.
+You may also contact us by visiting our website at http://feds.humana.com.